Why the U.S. government is spending $7 billion on solar for low-income homes

 “The bottom line is a lot of homeowners that have gone solar are now seeing very low utility bills,” Inskeep says.

 But it isn’t just rooftop solar.
-Widawsky says the money will also go towards batteries that allow solar customers to store their energy.
-And it will go towards community solar, which allows customers to tap into solar generated at a shared site, like a solar farm.
+Widawsky says the money will also go toward batteries that allow solar customers to store their energy.
+And it will go toward community solar, which allows customers to tap into solar generated at a shared site, like a solar farm.

 Community solar is a key way for people who have too much shade or can’t install rooftop solar for other reasons to participate in solar.
 It’s also helpful for the more than a third of Americans who are renters.
 Customers typically receive monthly credits for the share of solar they help “produce,” which reduces their utility bills.